vibe-io/cdk-extensions/src/glue-tables/README.md

                                  )
 ```
 ### Glue
+Creates a Glue table using constructs from the **cdk_extensions/glue** module.
+Columns are created for all expected CloudFront log fields.

 ### Athena Queries
+Creates Athena Queries using the **cdk-extensions/athena** constructs.
 Four Athena [`CfnNamedQueries`](https://docs.aws.amazon.com/cdk/api/v1/python/aws_cdk.aws_athena/CfnNamedQuery.html) are created by default:
 - **cloudfront-distribution-statistics**: Gets statistics for CloudFront distributions
   for the last day.